 It is important to note that this is not an astronomy or planetary science class.
 We will look at topics related to these fields, but not in great detail.
-NOTE: the old designation for this course was GEOG 136.

 The objective of this course is to demonstrate the wide range of human activity now associated with space, including connections to all our lives.
 The many links from lecture pages serve in place of a text book.
 Students are expected to spend time browsing among these links.
 It is impossible to read everything, but the lectures indicate the more important topics to be looked at.
 Students are expected to attend all classes, and to be suitably prepared for the in-class tests.
 Preparation for classes should include having read through the lecture page for that week before class.